ludwig-v/arduino-psa-diag/README.md

 ## Diagnostic frames explanation / What the Sketch is doing

-CAN-BUS is limited to 8 bytes per frame, to send larger data PSA chose a simple algorythm to truncate the data into multiple parts
+CAN-BUS is limited to 8 bytes per frame, to send larger data ~~PSA~~ automotive industry via ISO 15765-2 chose a simple algorythm to truncate the data into multiple parts

 ### To send data smaller or equal to 7 bytes:
 #### [SEND] Frame: